Contrasting Monro (NASDAQ:MNRO) and Driven Brands (NASDAQ:DRVN)

-Driven Brands (NASDAQ:DRVN) and Monro (NASDAQ:MNRO) are both auto/tires/trucks companies, but which is the superior business?
-We will compare the two companies based on the strength of their dividends, risk, analyst recommendations, earnings, valuation, profitability and institutional ownership.
+Monro (NASDAQ:MNRO) and Driven Brands (NASDAQ:DRVN) are both consumer discretionary companies, but which is the better stock?
+We will contrast the two companies based on the strength of their institutional ownership, earnings, dividends, profitability, analyst recommendations, valuation and risk.

-This table compares Driven Brands and Monro’s net margins, return on equity and return on assets.

-This is a breakdown of current ratings and price targets for Driven Brands and Monro, as provided by MarketBeat.com.
+This is a summary of current recommendations for Monro and Driven Brands, as provided by MarketBeat.com.

 |Sell Ratings